Indians in Spain: Religion

 Sindhis and Sikhs form the majority of the Indian community.
 Spain has recognised three entities of Hinduism.
 The community celebrates various Indian festivals.
 Rath Yatras are also taken out by members of the Hare Rama Hare Krishna movement with the enthusiastic support of the Indian community.
 There are temples in Valencia, Ceuta, and Canary Islands.

 Business

 The Indian community in Spain enjoys a good reputation.
 Indians are considered hard working, non-political and peaceful.
 The Indian community has integrated well with Spanish society.
-There are many Indian restaurants in the island of Mallorca.

-The majority of Indian people living in Spain have their own business such as stores, restaurants, call centres, grocery stores, clothes store, construction firm, telecommunication shops, bar, dance and Bhangra groups etc.

 Currently, the largest Hindu community in Spain is in the Canary Islands, especially on the island of Tenerife.

 Several electronics and camera stores owned by Indians in the Canary Islands have been accused of being a fraud.
 In 2016 the Danish TV program "Svindlerjagt" (Eng: Swindler Hunt), went to Gran Canaria to expose several electronics stores which scammed Danish customers.